apetkau/irida-plugin-species-abundance/README.md

 ## Installing to IRIDA

-Please download the provided `irida-plugin-species-abundance-[version].jar` from the [releases][] page and copy to your `/etc/irida/plugins` directory.
+Please download the provided `irida-plugin-species-abundance-[version].jar` from the [releases][https://github.com/Public-Health-Bioinformatics/irida-plugin-species-abundance/releases] page and copy to your  `/etc/irida/plugins` directory.
 Now you may start IRIDA and you should see the pipeline appear in your list of pipelines.

-*Note:* This plugin requires you to be running IRIDA version >= `19.01`.
-Please see the [IRIDA][] documentation for more details.
+*Note:* This plugin requires you to be running IRIDA version >= `21.01`.
+Please see the [IRIDA documentation][https://phac-nml.github.io/irida-documentation/developer/tools/pipelines/] for more details.

 # Usage